 Google One is a subscription service that replaces the old Google Drive subscription with extended cloud storage that is shared across Google Drive, Gmail, and Google Photos, as well as access to premium Google support.

 Everyone who signs up for a free Google account gets 15 GB free storage for shared use across all Google services.
 If you ever use up all of that, Google One is the subscription service that offers you more storage space.
+In other words, Google One members are paying subscribers.

 PS: If you already have a Gmail account, you have a Google account already and your Gmail login is what you need to access any Google service.